You are here : Home // The museum is growing !

 Moreover, an underground passage will serve as an additional exhibition space to present the aesthetical evolution from classic art to modern art/more modern paintings.

-The whole project is due to be completed by mid-2014.
+The whole project is due to be completed on the 12nd December 2015.

 If you want to know more about the cultural and architectural project of our Museum, please feel free to consult the section on the subject on the website of the city of Colmar.